 Should I mix integral and non-integral citations?

-This is the second of three lessons about Citation Types.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the second of three chapters about Citation Types.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Discuss the differences between integral and non-integral citation types in academic contexts